How to Create a Startup

 Name Your Startup

 Naming your startup is a very important consideration.
-Choosing an optimal name depends on the type of business, industry, and target market.
+Choosing an optimal name depends on the type of business, industry, and target audience.

 Once you have chosen a name, you will need to ensure that the name you choose is not already in use and that the domain name is available.
 You can do this by searching the web, Federal Trademark Records, and your state’s Secretary of State website (or equivalent state department).